 Cleaning Your Gas Stove and Oven

-Regular cleaning of your gas range will keep it looking as good as the day you bought it, but you need to take care which cleaning products you use.
+Regular cleaning of your gas stove will keep it looking as good as the day you bought it, but you need to be careful about the cleaning products you use.
 Many commercial cleansers and abrasives will cause discoloration and can scratch some surfaces.
 Follow these guidelines to care for and clean your stove or oven without damaging it.

 Note: Before cleaning any gas stove or oven surface, be sure the unit is off and completely cooled.
 Steam burns can occur from wiping a hot surface with a wet cloth or sponge.